-F77 CPU Stop Swch CPU Stop Switch is Active Causes A or B: DIP switch 1 on Machine Room SRU board is in the ON position.
+F77 CPU Stop Swch CPU Stop Switch is Active Causes A or B: DIP switch 1 on Mac hine Room SRU board is in the ON position.
 C or D: DIP switch 1 on Cartop SRU board is in the ON position.
 Remedies Turn switch to OFF position to enable car to run.
 Turn switch to OFF position to enable car to run.

 F80 DETS Overspeed Overspeed of Car at DET switch.
-Causes Extra Bytes A or B : Commanded car speed was 95% of Contract Speed as car crossed an ETS switch while approaching the terminal.
-Extra Bytes C or D : Actual detected car speed was 95% of Contract Speed as car crossed an ETS switch while approaching the terminal.
+Causes switch while approaching th Extra Bytes C or D : Actual of ETS switch while approaching detected car speed was 95% of Contract Speed as car crossed an ng the terminal.
 Remedies Increase the slowdown distance parameters.
 Move the ETS switch that caused the fault closer to the terminal.
-Increase the slowdown distance parameters.
-Move the ETS switch that caused the fault closer to the terminal.
+Increase the slowdown dista ance parameters.
+Move the ETS switch that ca aused the fault closer to the terminal.

 F81 UETS Overspeed Overspeed of Car at UET switch.
 Causes Ext ra Bytes A or B : Commanded car speed was 95% of Contract Speed as car crossed an ETS switch while approaching the terminal.
-Extra Bytes C or D : Actual of ETS switch while approaching detected car speed was 95% of Contract Speed as car crossed an ng the terminal.
-Remedies Increase the slowdown distance parameters.
-Move the ETS switch that ca aused the fault closer to the terminal.
+Extra Bytes C or D : Actual detected car speed was 95% of Contract Speed as car crossed an ETS switch while approaching the terminal.
+Remedies Increase the slowdown dista ance parameters.
+Move the ETS switch that caused the fault closer to the terminal.
 Increase the slowdown distance parameters.
 Move the ETS switch that caused the fault closer to the terminal.
 F91 Learn Error Learn Error Causes The LEARN MAGNETS command was given when car was not in the bottom door zone.
 Controller must see DZ on, DET off, and UET on to begin the learn process.
 Remedies Verify the LEARN MAGNETS command is given only when car is at bottom door zone.
-Verify the door zone input is s correctly wired and magnets are reading properly.
+Verify the door zone input is correctly wired and magnets are reading properly.
 Verify DET and UET are insta alled correctly and do not overlap with any door zone magnets.